Taghushi/weather_data_downloader/README.md

         - LONGITUDE: The longitude of your target location (I automatically set it to Joshua Tree)
 - gridmet_downloader
     - This contains functions that I created that are needed to run main.py.
+- Joshua_Tree_Gridmet.csv
+    - This is an exmaple of what the data will look like after running the code.
+    - I just used tmmx and tmmn and years 2024 to 2025 for this example.

 - This is a py file that pulls nc files from Gridmet, which is a public government weather website
 - nc files are an interesting data object that each contain a year's worth of weather data for